oisdk/SwiftSequence/README.md

 # SwiftSequence
 SwiftSequence is a framework of extensions to `SequenceType`, that provides functional, lightweight methods, similar to Python's itertools.
 Every function and method, unless otherwise specified, has both a lazy and eager version.
+SwiftSequence has no dependancies beyond the Swift standard library.

 SwiftSequence adds one new protocol: `LazySequenceType`.
 This protocol has all of the same requirements as `SequenceType`, but anything that conforms to it is assumed to be lazily evaluated.